zetaloop/simple-vertex-bridge/README.md

 2. Or clone this repo and enter and run `uv sync`, then activate venv and run `python svbridge.py`.

 ### Now your API is ready
+- Model List: `http://localhost:8086/v1/models`, v1 can be omitted.
 - API Endpoint: `http://localhost:8086/v1/chat/completions`, v1 can be omitted.
 - API Key: `anything`, the bridge will replace it with the Vertex AI token.